Go to coursewide data.

 Van't Hoff's Law is an empirical relationship, not a physical description of why osmosis occurs.
 Why the number of particles should matter remains unclear.
 Van't Hoff himself was only interested in predicting osmosis, and he expressed frustration with those who wanted him to explain why his law worked (van't Hoff, 1892; quoted in Weiss, 1996, p.
 185).
 Since even modern experts can't agree why osmosis occurs, we'll have to follow van't Hoff's example and satisfy ourselves with prediction of osmosis.

-In this exercise, we tested two predictions of Van't Hoff's Law:
+In this exercise, we tested three predictions of Van't Hoff's Law:

-The no-weight-change osmolality (number of particles per L) will be the same for experiments conducted with glucose, sucrose, and NaCl;
+The no-weight-change osmolality (moles of particles per L at which the line above crosses the x axis) will be the same for glucose, sucrose, and NaCl;

 Van't Hoff's Law will estimate the same water potential for potato cores when using glucose, sucrose, and NaCl.